 This risk is minimised through the Treasury Management Annual Investment Strategy, which requires that deposits are not made with financial institutions unless they meet minimum credit rating criteria.
 The strategy also imposes upper limits on the amounts that can be invested with each financial institution.
-Full details of the minimum credit ratings can be found in the appendix to the Treasury Management annual investment strategy, which can be viewed via the Councils web-site.
+Full details of the minimum creditworthiness criteria (including rating provided by agencies such as Standard & Poor's, Moddy's and Fitch).
+The strategy also imposes upper limits on the amounts that can be found in the appendix to the Treasury Management annual investment strategy, which can be viewed via the Council's web-site.

-The ratings of the financial institutions holding Council investments (and investments classified as cash equivalents) at the Balance Sheet, date is as follows:
+The ratings of the financial institutions holding Council investments (and investments classified as cash equivalents) at the Balance Sheet, date are as follows: